hhanh00/warp2/README.md

 # Warp 2 Technical Demo

-This demonstrates the performance of Warp Sync 2 using the compact blockchain retrieved LightWalletd and post-processed into a WS 2 compatible form.
+This demonstrates the performance of Warp Sync 2 using the compact blockchain retrieved from LightWalletd and post-processed into a WS 2 compatible form.

 The data is up to date to height 2166554.
 It skips transactions that have more than 50 inputs/outputs/actions.
 Most of them are caused by the spam attack